 Lupus medications that affect sex

 Medications like biologics (Enbrel, Humira, Xeljanz, etc.) and methotrexate suppress your immune system.
 That’s the point, right?
 Since your body spends all day fighting itself, these drugs simply turn off your immune system making you more susceptible to disease.
 Issues like increased UTIs, kidney infections and increased yeast infections come into play with sex.

 The key is to know your body and pay attention to the details and signs.
 Awareness is key.
-Talk to your urologist or rheumatologist if you experience any signs of increased pain urinating, flank pain, increased urination, increased chills and fevers (which is typical of lupus patients already), increased vomiting, and increased nausea because you may have a UTI.
+Talk to your urologist or rheumatologist if you experience any signs of increased pain urinating, flank pain, increased urination, increased chills and fevers (which is typical of people with lupus already), increased vomiting, and increased nausea because you may have a UTI.
 Unresolved UTIs and infections can lead to permanent kidney damage.

-How to enjoy sex with lupus
+Can you enjoy sex with lupus?

 Is your partner worth it?
 Is lust worth it?
 Is the pain worth it?
 Are weeks in bed worth it?
 I find YES, most the time.
 With a refined drug regimen, we can lead an “as normal” life as we desire, it just takes more work than the average person.
 People living with lupus need to have the desire to want to lead a full life and it’s not perfect.

-In working with my doctor over the course of several years (yes, several years), I was not aware of the signs and the fact sexual intercourse was causing issues.
+In working with my doctor over the course of several years (yes, several years), I was unaware of the signs and the fact sexual intercourse was causing issues.
 UTIs and yeast infections are virtually non-existent in my life.
 Once I was on an agnostic and prophylactic regimen, I have almost eliminated both the above.

 Tips for sex with lupus

 Here are some tips for keeping lust and sex alive in your relationships with lupus: